armbian/documentation/docs/User-Guide_Getting-Started.md

 	# OS X example: /dev/[r]diskx is your sd card device:
 	diskutil unmountDisk diskx && dd bs=1m if=filename.img of=/dev/rdiskx && diskutil eject diskx

-Image writing takes around 3 minutes on a slow, class 6 SD card.
+Image writing takes up to 2 minutes on a good SD card.

 Also important: SD cards are optimised for sequential reads/writes as it's common in digital cameras.
 This is what the *speed class* is about.
-And while you shouldn't buy any card rated less than *class 10* today you should especially take care to choose one that is known to show high random I/O performance since this is way more performance relevant when used with any SBC.
-Even cards advertised as being 'high speed' show horribly low random IO performance in reality.
+And while you shouldn't buy or use any card rated less than *class 10* you should especially take care to choose one that is known to show high random I/O performance since this is way more performance relevant when used with any SBC.
+Even cards advertised as being 'high speed' can show horribly low random IO performance in reality.

 You won't be wrong picking one of these: